-- 1. A text field that initially contains the word 'Things haven't started yet'
+- 1. A text field that initially contains the word 'No Clicks Yet'

-- 2. A button labeled Change.
+- 2. A button labeled 'Register a Click'.

-- 3. A button labeled Picture.
+- 3. A button labeled 'Toggle Image'.

-- 4. The standard menu.
+- 4. A menu item

 The program should respond to the pressing of the buttons in the following way: